 The first floor plan consists of an entry hall with a grand staircase on the south side, office, parlor, and sunroom on the east side, and a master bedroom and bath, dining room, kitchen, and great room on the west side.
+This appears to all be the original floor plan configuration, except as noted.
+The sunroom has the same heart pine flooring as the wraparound porch, and the flooring runs contiguously with the porch floor boards.
 Original stairs towards the rear of the narrow hall, on the east side, lead up to the second floor and down to the partial basement on the northwest side of the house.
 The floor plan, as is typical of Colonial Revival style houses, is primarily a central hall plan with rooms opening off of both sides.
 Walls and ceilings are plaster.
 Notable details on the first floor include the wide, solid wood entry door framed by leaded glass transom and sidelights, the dentil block and egg-and-dart crown molding in the entry hall, parlor, and dining room, wide baseboards, quarter-sawn oak floors throughout the main body of the house and heart pine flooring in the sunroom, single-panel doors with glass knobs and brass escutcheon plates, and Classical mantels throughout.